horizonfleet/horizonfleet.github.io/public/backend/README.md

 ## 3. Data Preparation - Speed Layer

-The following paragraph will focus on the data preparation and aggreagtion as it is performed in the speed layer.
+The following paragraph will focus on the data preparation and aggregation as it is performed in the speed layer.
-This closly represents the Data Preparation phase of the CRISP-DM approach.
+This closely represents the Data Preparation phase of the CRISP-DM approach.
 However, it does not cover the process for selecting relevant variables during development of the solution.
 A few remarks on this step will be given after the documentation of the speed layer.
 ____________________________________________
 ### Input
 The Speed Layer processes the simulation-data which is consumed from a Kafka-Stream.